slackapi/bolt-js/docs/_future/getting_started_future.md

 🔔 If you leave the workspace, you won’t be able to manage any apps you’ve deployed to it.
 Apps you deploy will belong to the workspace even if you leave the workspace
 ```

+At this point, your app is now ready to go in the `my-app` directory!

+The starter template your app is based off of includes a "Hello World" example that demonstrates how to use the three main building blocks of next-generation Slack apps: [built-in](/bolt-js/future/built-in-functions) and [custom](/bolt-js/future/custom-functions) functions, [triggers](/bolt-js/future/triggers), and [workflows](/bolt-js/future/workflows).

+**At a quick glance:**
+1. **Functions** define the actions of your app
+2. **Workflows** group **functions** into ordered steps
+3. **Triggers** invoke **workflows**

-Your app has now been created in the `my-app` directory!
-This application can be used as a template for you to build your own next-generation Bolt for JavaScript app with.
-However, if you'd like to test the "Hello World" example included in your template, read on! 📖
+If you'd like to test the "Hello World" example included in your template and see how functions, workflows, and triggers all tie together, read on! 📖

+> 💡 This application can be the starting point for you to build your own app features.
+Explore on your own and dive into the code [here](https://github.com/slack-samples/bolt-js-starter-template/tree/future), or continue your journey by learning about [app manifests](/bolt-js/future/app-manifests), and how to add more [functions](/bolt-js/future/built-in-functions), [workflows](/bolt-js/future/workflows), and [triggers](/bolt-js/future/triggers) to your app!

 ---
 ### Set up your trigger {#setup-trigger}

-As mentioned, this app comes with preexisting functionality - it uses Functions, Workflows and a Trigger set up to kick things off.
-Let's run a command to initialize that Trigger via the CLI.
+Your app comes with a sample [workflow](https://github.com/slack-samples/bolt-js-starter-template/blob/future/manifest/workflows/sample-workflow.js) that uses a [function](https://github.com/slack-samples/bolt-js-starter-template/blob/future/manifest/functions/sample-function.js).

+Kick off this workflow using the trigger defined in [this trigger configuration file](https://github.com/slack-samples/bolt-js-starter-template/blob/future/triggers/hello-world-trigger.json).
+We can run a command via the CLI to initialize this trigger so that we can run the workflow.

 First, make sure you're in the project directory in your command line: `cd my-app`

-Then, run the following command to create a Trigger:
+Then, run the following command to create a trigger:
 ```
-slack triggers create --trigger-def "triggers/hello-world-trigger.json"
+slack trigger create --trigger-def "triggers/hello-world-trigger.json"
 ```

-The above command will create a trigger for the selected workspace.
+The above command will create a link trigger belonging to the selected workspace.
 Make sure to select the workspace you want and that it is appended by `(dev)`.
 This will create a dev instance of your app.
 Once the trigger is successfully created, you should see an output like this:

 ```
 ⚡ Trigger created